The German Record Critics' Award

 The German Record Critics' Award Association consists of up to 156 music critics, writers, musicologists and editors in Germany, Austria and Switzerland actively involved in the assessment of CDs and DVDs.
 Its mission is to provide producers, composers, artists and music lovers with an honest guide to new releases of true artistic significance.
 The critics nominate from the latest releases in 32 categories ranging from opera to rock, folk, blues — even Indonesian Gamelan orchestra — produced by large and small, domestic or foreign record companies.
 These Nominations feature a wide range of performers, from newcomers to stars, and include bestsellers as well as rare little-known gems.

 To remain independent from the commercial interests of the production companies, the jury officially registered as a charity in 1988.
 The Association is supported by the Minister of State for Culture and the Media.
-Since January 2010, the office moved from Berlin to Bonn into the „Haus der Kultur“, host for a variety of cultural institutions promoting music and cultural affairs.
-The members of the jury are not paid to make their selections for the Critic’s Award – in their day jobs they work as journalists, editors or musicologists.
-They broadcast programmes for public, private and online internet radio, write music reviews for newspapers and specialized magazines, do research on music history or even play music as DJs in international clubs.
+In January 2010 the office moved from Berlin to "Haus der Kultur" in Bonn, host for a variety of cultural institutions promoting music and cultural affairs.
+The members of the jury give their time voluntarily, alongside their professional jobs as jounalists, editors or musicologists.
+They broadcast programmes for public, private and online internet radio, write music reviews for newspapers and specialized magazines, do research on music history and even play music as DJs in international clubs.

 „Annual Awards“ ("Jahrespreise") are presented to as many as 15 outstanding productions, and „Certificates of Special Merit“ ("Ehrenurkunden") are awarded to three artists and producers for lifetime achievement in recording.